microsoft/qsharp-compiler/CONTRIBUTING.md

 Sometimes it may take a couple of days for us to label issues appropriately.
 If an issue has not been labeled yet, please indicate that you would like to work on it and be patient - we are a small team and are doing our best to be quick with responding to your inquiry!

+**Note:**
-Issues related to the design and evolution of the Q# language are marked with [Area-Language](https://github.com/microsoft/qsharp-compiler/issues?q=is%3Aissue+is%3Aopen+label%3AArea-Language) and are only temporarily tracked on this repository.
+Issues related to the design and evolution of the Q# language are marked with [Area-Language](https://github.com/microsoft/qsharp-compiler/issues?q=is%3Aissue+is%3Aopen+label%3AArea-Language) and are only temporarily tracked on this repository and won't be labeled as bug or feature.

 If you are interested in contributing a new feature, please first check if a similar functionality has already been requested.